The facts about our ageing population are undeniable

 Age-inclusive marketing aims to remove unnecessary age focus – whether to the young or old.
 This is likely to broaden appeal and effectiveness, by increasing inclusivity and reducing division and exclusion.

-The overt targeting of older consumers on the basis of age or generation is likely to be inappropriate and effective.
+The overt targeting of older consumers on the basis of age or generation is likely to be inappropriate and ineffective.
 This is for a number of reasons:

 - Age is unlikely to be an important purchase motivation.
 Products and services are intended to meet needs, which vary across and within age groups.
 Many other segmentation variables are likely to be more significant.
 People of all ages purchase most product categories.

 - Age and generation alone are an ineffective basis for segmentation, targeting or positioning.
 People over 50 are increasingly diverse: their lifestyles, attitudes and behaviours cannot be defined by their age or generation.